gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

     // BYO worker subnet
     WorkersSubnetID *string  // +optional, mutually exclusive with Workers

+    // BYO load balancer subnets (only allowed when WorkersSubnetID is set)
+    // Gardener auto-tags these with the cluster tag and the role tag on reconcile.
+    // On delete, only the cluster tag is removed (the role tag is shared infrastructure).
+    PublicSubnetID   *string  // +optional, BYO only
+    InternalSubnetID *string  // +optional, BYO only

     // Only valid when Workers and Public CIDRs are set (Gardener-managed) ElasticIPAllocationID *string  // +optional